Breaking News: Thai Prime Minister invokes emergency decree, effective March 26 - Pattaya Mail

 4. Forbidden to use travel routes or use vehicles or set conditions in using travel routes or the use of vehicles.

-5. Forbidden to use buildings or enter or stay at any location.
+5. Forbidden to use certain buildings or enter or stay at certain locations.

 6. Citizens will be evacuated from designated areas for their own safety or forbid anyone from entering designated areas.